-CGRS’s Construction Services group is working on the Heit and Koenig Infrastructure Project for the City and County of Broomfield and the Central Colorado Water Conservancy District.
+CGRS’s Construction Services group worked on the Heit and Koenig Infrastructure Project for the City and County of Broomfield and the Central Colorado Water Conservancy District.
 CGRS won the project, designed by Sunrise Engineering, with a bid amount of $658,000.
-Our crew is self-performing all of the work, which includes all the trenching and backfilling for about 3,500 lineal feet of raw water pipelines that extend to the South Platte River northwest of Fort Lupton.
+Our crew self-performed all of the work, which included all the trenching and backfilling for about 3,500 lineal feet of raw water pipelines that extend to the South Platte River northwest of Fort Lupton.

-The PVC pipe being installed includes 18”, 24” and 36” pipe, along with installation of several 60” diameter precast concrete manholes.
-The project is scheduled to be completed in March and will tie into a pump station project for the Central Colorado Water Conservancy District, also won by CGRS and now underway.
+The PVC pipe installed included 18”, 24” and 36” pipe, along with installation of several 60” diameter precast concrete manholes.
+The project tied into a pump station project for the Central Colorado Water Conservancy District, also won by CGRS.

 Design-Build Wastewater Plant – Rifle, CO

 CGRS acted as designer-builder of the GreenBack Produced Water Treatment Facility.
 The facility was designed to accept wastewater from the production of natural gas and treat the wastewater to drinking-quality water for discharge to the Colorado River.